jbakse/compform_site/content/animation/index.md

 image: /animation/images/og_image.png
 hero_title: Animation
-description: Procedural generation can be used to describe motion in animations.
-In both pre-rendered and real-time animations, an understanding of frame rate and timing are crucial for generating satisfying motion graphics.
+description: Procedural methods are often used to describe motion in animations.
+In both pre-rendered and real-time animations, an understanding of frame rate and timing are crucial for generating moving images.
 software: p5.js
 ---

 ## Animation

-At heart, a procedurally-generated animation is just a series of procedurally-generated images.
+At its heart, an animation is just a series of images.
 These images, called frames, are shown in quick succession—like a flipbook—to show motion.
-Even a short animation will have hundreds of frames.
+Convincing motion requires frames be shown very quickly; a few seconds of animation will have hundreds of frames.
 Creating animations by hand can lead to [beautiful results](https://www.theguardian.com/artanddesign/2013/jan/09/oskar-fischinger-animation-disney-nazis) but is very laborious.
 This makes animation a great medium to explore with procedural methods.
-Making a procedurally-generated animation is similar to making a procedurally-generated image, but with additional instructions to express how the image will change over time.
+At its heart, a procedurally-generated animation is just a series of procedurally-generated frames.
+Coding a procedurally-generated animation is similar to coding a procedurally-generated image, but with additional instructions to express how the image will change over time.

-Creatively, animation differs from still images by introducing another dimension: time.
+As a creative medium, animation differs from still images by introducing time.
 Because animations live in time, they excel at depicting actions, showing cause and effect, expressing narrative arcs, and telling stories.

 {% slides %}
 {% include slides.yaml %}